STAY INFORMED: Latest school, business closures and delays

 >> CLICK HERE FOR THE LATEST CLOSINGS AND DELAYS LIST <<

+Storm Center 7 Chief Meteorologist Austin Chaney will track the latest weather conditions during News Center 7 at 5 p.m.

-You can access closings, delays, anytime, anywhere, on any device, 5 different ways:
+You can access closings and delays, anytime, anywhere, on any device, 5 different ways:

 - In the free WHIO Weather App in the “Closing” tab